New Sri Lanka tax law imposes Rs10mn fine for tax evasion

 The new bill retains the feudal-style priviledge of the existing act where the President of Sri Lanka does not have to pay tax despite being the head of a 21 century democracy.
 Several African and third world nations have similar provisions.
 Some African nations like Nigeria have begun to take away the feudal-style priviledge.

-According to published data US ex-President Barak Obama and his wife paid 81,472 in Federal income tax and another 16,000 in state income taxes in 2015.
+According to published data US ex-President Barak Obama and his wife paid 81,472 dollars in Federal income tax and another 16,000 dollars in state income taxes in 2015.

 (COLOMBO, June 23, 2017)